Tanjong Jara Resort reopens this 19 June! We’re allowed to travel interstate again and this great hotel in Terengganu is definitely worth the trip.

 Rock pooling in the afternoons

-One of their absolute favourite things to do is rock pooling at sundown, when the tide turn low and they get to discover starfishes and crawling shells of varying kinds.
+One of the kids’ absolute favourite things to do is rock pooling at sundown, when the tide turns low and they get to discover starfishes and crawling shells of varying kinds.
 They find so much glee in the crabs scurrying across the sand, burrowing from one hole to the other.
 They hunt for shells and unusual-looking rocks, hunched, they compare notes and show each other their finds.
 It is probably one of the most beautiful things to see: the children enjoying this, the kind that leaves a beautiful etch in one’s memory.

 On late Saturday afternoons, Tanjong Jara shows us a glimpse to the local Malay or kampong way of life on the resort’s seafront gardens.
 Guests are treated to the local traditions of music and dance of the Terengganu area.
 At a mini pasar malam you can have an insight to the kampong or local community’s lifestyle, including a local dance and live music presentation, cooking demos and sample the local delicacies made on the spot.
 There are many booths to move about and you can watch how teh tarik or pulled tea is made.
 If you are lucky, you will get to witness one of the highlights, the resident coconut-tree climbing monkey plucking a coconut fruit and offering it for consumption to the guests.